Hastings00/Hastings00/README.md

-# Flask Student Performance Analysis App
+#  Student Performance Analysis App

 This is a Flask web application that allows users to upload student performance data, analyze it, and generate reports.